Avanade/CoreEx/src/CoreEx.AspNetCore/README.md

 ## WebApi

-The [`WebApi`](./WebApi.cs) class should be leveraged as the primary means to enable Web API functionality, it provides methods for HTTP `GET`, `POST`, `PUT`, `PATCH` and `DELETE` operations that encapsulates the execution in a standardized manner, providing alternate overloads and options to enable the desired behaviours.
+The [`WebApi`](./WebApis/WebApi.cs) class should be leveraged as the primary means to enable Web API functionality, it provides methods for HTTP `GET`, `POST`, `PUT`, `PATCH` and `DELETE` operations that encapsulates the execution in a standardized manner, providing alternate overloads and options to enable the desired behaviours.

-The `WebApi` extends (inherits) [`WebApiBase`](./WebApiBase.cs) that provides the base `RunAsync` method that all other methods invoke to wrap the underlying logic.
-This in turns invokes the [`WebApiInvoker`](./WebApiInvoker.cs) which provides a pluggable mechanism (i.e. can be replaced) that by default handles the following consistently for each request:
+The `WebApi` extends (inherits) [`WebApiBase`](./WebApis/WebApiBase.cs) that provides the base `RunAsync` method that all other methods invoke to wrap the underlying logic.
+This in turns invokes the [`WebApiInvoker`](./WebApis/WebApiInvoker.cs) which provides a pluggable mechanism (i.e. can be replaced) that by default handles the following consistently for each request:

-- Infers the standard [`WebApiRequestOptions`](./WebApiRequestOptions.cs) from the HTTP request headers and query string (names are configurable).
+- Infers the standard [`WebApiRequestOptions`](./WebApis/WebApiRequestOptions.cs) from the HTTP request headers and query string (names are configurable).
 - Infers the correlation identifier from the HTTP request header (names are configurable).
 - Begins a logging scope to include the correlation identifier.
 - Invokes the request logic and returns the corresponding [`IActionResult`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.iactionresult).
 - Handle all exceptions:
-  - Where the exception implements [`IExtendedException`](../Abstractions/IExtendedException.cs) then returns `IExtendedException.ToResult()`.
+  - Where the exception implements [`IExtendedException`](../CoreEx/Abstractions/IExtendedException.cs) then returns `IExtendedException.ToResult()`.
 Also, where `IExtendedException.ShouldBeLogged` is `true` then a `ILogger.LogError` will occur; some errors, such as `400-BadRequest`, need not be logged as they are not a run-time error per se.
-  - Where the exception implements [`IExceptionResult`](../Abstractions/IExceptionResult.cs) then return `IExceptionResult.ToResult()`.
-Additionally, a `ILogger.LogCritical` will occur.
   - Invoke the protected `OnUnhandledExceptionAsync` then return resulting `IActionResult` where not `null`.
-  - Finally, invoke [`ExceptionResultExtensions.ToUnexpectedResult`](../Abstractions/ExceptionResultExtensions.cs) to return the unhandled exception as an `IActionResult`.
-Additionally, a `ILogger.LogCritical` will occur.

 <br/>